seenmyfate/faster_rails_tests_demo_app/README.md

 ### testing_helpers_without_rails branch

-This example demonsrates a way to test Rails helpers without including Rails
+This example demonstrates a way to test Rails helpers without including Rails

+## loads_of_tests branch

+This example contains 1002 specs to demonstrate how this approach could work on a larger scale - on my mac this will run in under a second

 ## Further reading